eramdam/damien.zone/src/blog/2026/03-12-when-macos-tahoe-forced-to-abandon-musicapp.md

 !["How Feishin looks like for me"](/img/blog/feishin-showcase.webp)

+On iOS, [Arpeggi](https://apps.apple.com/us/app/arpeggi/id6503619183) has been my daily driver.
+It looks nice, fits pretty well on iOS, and the transcoding feature is _very_ handy when on a cellular network[^4], I'll happily pay for it (even with a subscription) ~~when it officially comes out~~ (update May 2026) it's out now!

 I am still managing files with [beets](https://beets.readthedocs.io/en/stable/) on the NAS directly.
 I did create a new library from scratch to re-tag things properly.
 I eventually "upgraded" my whole library to FLAC files and took the time to match as many things on [MusicBrainz](https://musicbrainz.org/) as possible; this meant adding releases when they weren't already present.
 Yes, this took forever, but it makes me happy _and_ I'll be able to [sync changes from MusicBrainz](https://beets.readthedocs.io/en/stable/plugins/mbsync.html), which is neat.